gilesknap/pico-xmas/README2023.md

 from last year below the pico.
 I'm installing the RGB LEDs on that breadboard.

 To allow this I have connected their GPIO inputs to GPIO27 and GPIO28.
-These are phsical pins 34 and 32.
+These are physical pins 34 and 32.
 The remaining pins are connected as per the PiHut instructions [here](https://thepihut.com/blogs/raspberry-pi-tutorials/let-it-glow-maker-advent-calendar-day-6-see-the-rgb)